Pakistan profile - Leaders

 Mamnoon Hussain was elected to the largely ceremonial role of president by parliament in July 2013.

-He succeeded Asif Ali Zardari, who stepped down at the end of his five-year term as the first democratically elected president to complete a full-term in Pakistan.
-He took over from Pervez Musharraf, who resigned under threat of impeachment.
+He succeeded Asif Ali Zardari, who stepped down at the end of his five-year term as the first democratically-elected president to complete a full-term in Pakistan.
+He took over from military leader Pervez Musharraf, who resigned under threat of impeachment.

-Mr Hussain is a textile businessman and a close ally of the prime minister, Nawaz Sharif.
-He has been a long-time member of the ruling PML-N party.
+Mr Hussain is a textile businessman and close ally of Prime Minister Nawaz Sharif.

 Prime Minister: Nawaz Sharif